In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 There is a canoe/boat launch at the Warsaw Caves Conservation Area.
 The park offers canoe rentals, or you can bring your own canoe or kayak.
 Paddling from the canoe launch to the Warsaw dam takes about two hours.
 Don’t forget about the two-hour paddle back!

-There are no food options within walking distance of the caves, but a 20-minute drive will have you eating in no time.
+There are no food options within walking distance of the Warsaw Caves, but a 20-minute drive in any direction will have you eating in no time.

 Southeast of the Caves